kwgch/cline/README.md

     ```
 4. Launch by pressing `F5` (or `Run`->`Start Debugging`) to open a new VSCode window with the extension loaded.
 (You may need to install the [esbuild problem matchers extension](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers) if you run into issues building the project.)

+5. For building a VSIX package for distribution, see our [Building Guide](docs/building.md).

 </details>

 <details>